"Self-discipline is the ability to make yourself do what you should do, when you should do it."

 The Knight stands for devoted service: committing to a code and training to live it each day.

-Toward yourself: You train your body, mind, and character.
-You don't wait for motivation; you act from commitment again and again.
+Toward ourselves: We train our body, mind, and character.
+We don't wait for motivation; we act from commitment.

-Toward your craft: You practice consistently, refining your skills and learning patience along the way.
+Toward our craft: We practice consistently, refining our skills and learning patience.

-Toward your code: Your discipline serves something beyond comfort or achievement.
-It points you toward meaning and strength.
+Toward our code: Our discipline serves something beyond comfort or achievement.
+It points us toward meaning and strength.

-A mature Knight doesn't mistake discipline for punishment or self-denial.
-He recognizes that discipline is not about harshness, but about care—guiding yourself toward what matters, not just enduring difficulty.
+A Mature Knight doesn't mistake discipline for punishment.
+He recognizes that discipline is care—guiding ourselves toward what matters, not enduring difficulty for its own sake.

 The Shadows of Discipline